 Many companies have brazenly taken advantage of the fact that Facebook users don’t read the fine print when they download new apps, fill out forms, or use Social Readers.
 These companies then post updates on users’ behalf as a way of promoting their product.
 The end result is that we all see a lot of annoying posts from companies in our activity feed.

-So what happens?
-Instead of being rude, I’m more likely to hide her from my activity feed, which means I won’t see posts she actually made herself.
-The end result is that our social network connection is diminished, which is a shame because she’s a nice person with whom I want to keep in touch.
+If you’ve noticed this happening with people you follow, you’ve probably already taken action.
+Instead of being rude, you’ve hidden these posts from your activity feed, which means you won’t see posts people actually make themselves.
+The end result is that our social network connection is diminished, which is a shame.

 Before I get too high on my horse, I should note that I recently fell victim to this practice.
 Here’s what went down.